esdiscuss/esdiscuss/promises.md

 in terms of Promises/Futures/whatevs to good effect.

-> Also, these APIs and JavaScript as it they are won't support promise
-> chainability and the excellent error forwarding that comes with it
-> off-the-shelf.
-Also, the lack of a built-in Q.all really doesn't promote
-> good code when it comes to event synchronization.
-> Oh yes, of course, you can always build a promise library on top of the
-> current APIs, blablabla... and waste battery with these libraries [3].
+> Also, these APIs and JavaScript as it they are won't support promise chainability and the excellent error forwarding that comes with it off-the-shelf.
+Also, the lack of a built-in Q.all really doesn't promote good code when it comes to event synchronization.
+Oh yes, of course, you can always build a promise library on top of the current APIs, blablabla... and waste battery with [these libraries](http://assets.en.oreilly.com/1/event/79/Who%20Killed%20My%20Battery_%20Analyzing%20Mobile%20Browser%20Energy%20Consumption%20Presentation.pdf).
 >
 > I'm coming with the following plan:
-> 1) get promises in ECMAScript
-> 2) get WebIDL to support ECMAScript promises
-> 3) get browser APIs to use WebIDL promises
 >
+> 1. get promises in ECMAScript
+> 2. get WebIDL to support ECMAScript promises
+> 3. get browser APIs to use WebIDL promises

->From a "doability" perspective, I think this is backwards.
+From a "doability" perspective, I think this is backwards.
 Browser vendors are more likely to add ad-hoc APIs, and the large problem of DOM design is that Promises aren't in the WebIDL "toolchest".
 Further, this group is even more gunshy than many W3C WGs to make progress in important areas for fear